Danesh-CS-Club/.github/profile/README.md

   </tr>
 </table>

-*\*AI has been used for formatting and writing, due to the language barrier.
+*\*Due to the language barrier AI has been used for formatting and writing.
 Yet, we try to minimize our usage while retaining the highest quality.*

+Members of the team:
+- Arman Altafi
+- Arman Jamshidi
+- Ryan Saemain
+- Mohammad A. Fardi
+- Ariya Torabi
+- Amir Ali Tabari
+- Seyyed Parham Heydari